 High School Preparation for a Career in Veterinary Medicine

-Veterinary medicine holds great appeal to many students today.
+Veterinary medicine holds great appeal for many students today.
 It offers both an opportunity to earn a good income and to be of service to animals and people.

 4 years of English